segmentstream-com/segmentstream-com.github.io/_docs/for-analyst/events.md

 };
 ```

-**Example 4: `Scrolled Full Page` Event**
+**Example 4: `Scrolled Page` Event**

 A custom event checking how much of the page has been scrolled through.
-It can only be triggered once per page, when the set scroll depth is reached.
+It can be triggered once per page, for each of the set comma separated scroll depths is reached.
-The example below shows how to track when the third of a page's length has been scrolled through.
+The example below shows how to track when 30, 40, and 100 percent of a page's length has been scrolled through.

 ![](/img/events.scroll.png)